Mango Season in Hawaii: A Tropical Delight of Juicy Sweetness and Vibrant Flavors

-Even though there are over 60 varieties grown, the most common for commercial mangoes grown are the Hagen, Pirie and Rapoza varieites that have extra flavor and minimal fibre on each fruit.
+Even though there are over 60 varieties of Hawaiian mangoes grown around the islands, the most common mangoes grown for commercial mangoes grown on the islands are the Hagen, Pirie and Rapoza varieties.
+These three top the list with all the extra flavor, good size and minimal fiber on each fruit.

 Mango trees start to flower winter time from December to April with the first signs of fruit developing in May with the peak in July and even as late as October.
 You’ll find mangoes in many backyards, but they prefer dry and hot environments to fruit the best tasting mangoes on the islands.
 The growing season in Hawaii is nice with a good production cycle which gives us plenty of mangoes to eat from early summer until early fall.

-When they are finally in season, you’ll find the best mangoes at a local farmers market or popular grocery stores like Foodland, KTA, Sack and Save and even Whole Foods selling the best locally grown versions.
+When they are finally in season, you’ll find the best mangoes at a local farmers market, roadside stands or popular grocery stores.
+In Hawaii this includes popular stores like Foodland, KTA, Sack and Save and even Whole Foods selling the best locally grown versions.

 Besides eating mangoes fresh from a market, there are so many local favorite dishes that use mangoes in sweet or savory dishes.
-Check out some of the favorite recipes below.
+Check out some of the favorite recipes below to inspire you to try some of delicious mango recipes.

 Mangoes are also low fat, low calorie and a cholesterol free source of the many nutrients, vitamins and antioxidants.
 This fruit helps in keeping you healthy and helps in preventing disease.

-This well loved fruit is the most popular fruit in the world than any other fruit
+This well loved fruit is the most popular fruit in the world than any other fruit, you’ll love hearing about some of these facts and other trivia on our favorite mango fruit.

 Mangoes are related to the cashew and pistachio trees